sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 but you still want to run something like a *t*-test?
 This situation occurs a lot in real life.
 For the AFL winning margins data (``afl.margins`` from the |aflsmall_margins|_ data set), for instance, the Shapiro-Wilk test made it very clear that the normality assumption is violated.
-Thit is the situation where you want to use Wilcoxon tests.
+This is the situation where you want to use Wilcoxon tests.

 Like the *t*-test, the Wilcoxon test comes in two forms,